BillWang04/dsc95_final_project/ReadMe.md

 ## Introduction

+# Error Handling and Keyboard Shortcuts in Jupyter Notebooks

-This Jupyter Notebook serves as a comprehensive guide to common Python errors encountered while working in Jupyter Notebooks in DSC10.
+This Jupyter Notebook serves as a comprehensive guide to common Python errors encountered while working in Jupyter Notebooks, specifically tailored for DSC10.
 It provides detailed explanations of various error types, their causes, and suggested solutions.

-Whether you're a beginner or an experienced developer, this guide aims to help you troubleshoot and resolve errors effectively.
+Keyboard shortcuts are an essential aspect of efficient coding and navigating Jupyter Notebooks.
+Mastering these shortcuts can significantly enhance your productivity.

+Feel free to explore the detailed explanations and examples of common Python errors, as well as the keyboard shortcuts provided in this guide to streamline your workflow in Jupyter Notebooks.

 ## Errors Covered